sourenaKhanzadeh/etainter/slides.md

 ---
 transition: slide-up
 ---
+# Evaluation (cont.)

 Conclusion

 - eTainter is more effective in detecting gas-related vulnerabilities than MadMax
 - eTainter's performance is comparable to MadMax, but with a higher timeout rate
 - Gas-related vulnerabilities are prevalent in real-world Ethereum contracts

+---
+transition: slide-left
+---

+# Conclusion

+Threats to Validity and Limitations

+Threats to validity in the study include external threats, such as the limited number of smart contracts used for comparison with MadMax.
+This limitation arises from the time-consuming process of manually inspecting and annotating vulnerabilities in contracts.
+We have partially mitigated this threat by including all contracts used in MadMax's paper and selecting the remaining contracts randomly from the Ethereum blockchain.
+Internal threats to validity include potential bias in annotating vulnerabilities.
+To address this, we had two researchers independently perform annotations, only including vulnerabilities agreed upon by both.

+Limitations of eTainter include its inability to detect unbounded loops that depend on growing data items, although no such cases were found in our study.
+Additionally, eTainter relies on other tools to generate the CFG and lift the bytecode to SSA form, which led to timeouts in 12% of analyzed contracts.

+---
+transition: slide-left
+---

+# Conclusion (cont.)
+Conclusion

+In conclusion, eTainter is a static analysis approach for finding gas-related vulnerabilities in smart contracts using static taint analysis on EVM bytecode.
+Evaluation on 28 annotated contracts and over 60,000 real-world Ethereum contracts showed eTainter's high precision and efficiency, outperforming MadMax.
+Our findings indicate that gas-related vulnerabilities are prevalent in real-world Ethereum smart contracts, including those most frequently used.
+Future work can focus on addressing eTainter's limitations and further improving its effectiveness in detecting vulnerabilities in smart contracts.

+---
+transition: slide-left
+---

+# Conclusion (cont.)
+Strengths

+  - Comprehensive Approach: The paper presents a comprehensive approach to detecting gas-related vulnerabilities in smart contracts using static taint analysis on EVM bytecode.
+This method allows for a more in-depth analysis of the contracts, yielding better results than prior work.
+  - Strong Performance Metrics: eTainter demonstrates impressive performance, achieving over 90% precision and outperforming the previous work, MadMax, in terms of recall and precision.
+This indicates the effectiveness of the proposed method in identifying gas-related vulnerabilities.
+  - Real-world Applicability: The paper evaluates eTainter on a significant number of real-world Ethereum contracts (over 60,000), showcasing its practical application and relevance.
+The results highlight the prevalence of gas-related vulnerabilities in widely used smart contracts, emphasizing the importance of addressing these issues.

+---
+transition: slide-left
+---

+# Conclusion (cont.)
+Weaknesses

+  - Limited Sample Size for Comparison: The paper uses a relatively small sample size of 28 smart contracts to compare eTainter with MadMax.
+This may not provide a fully representative comparison, potentially limiting the generalizability of the results.
+  - Dependence on External Tools: eTainter relies on other tools to generate the control flow graph (CFG) and lift the bytecode to static single assignment (SSA) form.
+This dependence can lead to timeouts in some contracts (12%), preventing eTainter from analyzing them effectively.
+  - Potential Bias in Annotation: The process of annotating vulnerabilities in the 28 smart contracts involves manual inspection by two researchers.
+This could introduce potential bias in the results, as the researchers' subjective judgments may affect the annotation process.
+While the paper addresses this concern by having the researchers work independently and only including vulnerabilities agreed upon by both, some bias may still persist.